Ocean Beach, New York: Government

 The village is known for its strict local ordinances and is nicknamed "The Land of No".

+Life in Ocean Beach

+Ocean Beach is well-known to be a center for commercial amenities such as restaurants and shops.
+It is considered to be a versatile community for various types of summer tourists including families.

+The website fireisland.com labels Ocean Beach the "unofficial capital of Fire Island."
+The website Fire Island Finder states: "[As] the largest village on Fire Island, Ocean Beach is at the heart of the island.
+With more shops, restaurants, hotels, inns, nightlife and services, OB is wildly popular.
+Residents and families mingle happily with Day-Trippers who ferry over to enjoy the beach, have dinner on the bay at sunset and go dancing in the bars.
+Explore this lively town and its businesses.

 Education

 School district

-Fire Island Union Free School District, which covers the village,. operates Woodhull School (K-6) in Ocean Beach.
-Students who graduate from Woodhull can choose to go to either the Bay Shore Union Free School District or the Islip Union Free School District for secondary levels.
+The Fire Island Union Free School District, which covers the village, operates the Woodhull School (K-6) within Ocean Beach.
+Students who graduate from the Woodhull School can choose to attend either the Bay Shore Union Free School District or the Islip Union Free School District for their secondary education.
 The respective high schools are Bay Shore High School and Islip High School.

 Library district

 Ocean Beach is located within the boundaries of Fire Island's library district.